Become a better composer!

 Now you see in which ways the Lydian scale connects all the various musical places.
 But let's stick to pentatonic for a second because there's more to it.

-What happened if we picked the second note in the sequence of stacked 7s?
+What happens if we picked the second note in the sequence of stacked 7s?
 Or even the third note?
 In all those cases, we create a pentatonic major scale, but the root tone differs!

 This idea even opens up the world of Bitonality and combing different scales vertically!
 In the Composition Course, we dive way deeper into scale changes and combinations, including their applications, but for now, we want to stick to the Lydian mode.